iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.mdlive.mobile 2 reviews"/>
 </p>

+> I actually like my therapist and it's nice being able to sometimes schedule an appointment quickly, but I wouldn't use this app for anything other than mental health.
+The times I've contacted customer service, they were rude and not helpful at all.
+They pretty much said, "too bad" to my technical difficulties.
+The app is very buggy and it can be incredibly stressful to schedule appointments because of this.
+They're online website isn't any better.
+They're lucky I like my therapist so much.<br> :date: __2021-04-28 04:38:16__

+> Would like to meet and talk to a primary care doctor for my special needs having problem at University Hospital I thought I was getting some problems take care of her surgery<br> :date: __2021-04-28 02:49:11__

+> It's okay it does the job but with the app I cannot use any type of earphones, whether wired or wireless ones.<br> :date: __2021-04-23 19:03:41__

 > Don't waste your time ..only a dozen drs take this with in 50 Mile radius<br> :date: __2021-04-16 14:55:10__

 > After reading the horrible ANXIETY PRODUCING reviews, and knowing I experienced similar issues with another Dr appt.. for several DAYS.
 And now I see many apps tend to not be connecting ..I'm uninstalling this as I DON'T appreciate the treatment by Drs who charge ppl due to the failed technology.
 Period.
 Ethically and morally wrong.<br> :date: __2021-04-02 07:44:04__